Administrative and Non-academic Appointments Policy

 Upon appointing a faculty member to an administrative role, the appointing school dean must review all standing appointments to administrative leadership positions for that faculty member, prior to making the appointment.
 No more than two administrative appointments may be held concurrently.

 Administrative positions shall have a renewable term of one to three years and require a letter of appointment from the appointing dean or provost.
 As a requirement of the university’s Office of Legal Counsel, all appointment letters must list the terms and conditions of each appointment held by that faculty member.
-A copy of that appointment letter must be provided to the Office of Faculty Records.
+A copy of that appointment letter must be provided to the Office of the Provost – Faculty Affairs.

 Starting in Summer, 2020, Faculty members currently holding more than two appointments may serve out their current terms for those duties.
 For appointments that have no term, the Provost Office must approve resolution of the appointments.